 Pathagoras quickly reads the data source and presents a checklist from which you can select the record(s) you desire.
 You can select a single record, all records, or any number in between.
 Regular list selection controls (click, Ctrl-click, shift-click) will work.
-When you have completed you selections, click the Merge button.
+When you have completed your selections, click the Merge button.
 Pathagoras will generate one letter per selected record.
-The results are presented on screen for review.
+The results are presented on-screen for review.

 Please note the following:

 Variables in headers, footer and textboxes add processing time.
-If you are processing more that, let's say 30 records and you need header/footer data, you may wish to 'fake' the header/footer.
+If you are processing more than, let's say 30 records and you need header/footer data, you may wish to 'fake' the header/footer.
 Do so by changing the top and bottom margins of your document and place the same text at the in the same relative positions of your document.
 Use headers and footers for letterhead, page numbering and other 'non-variable' information.
 (If you have fewer than 30 records to process, don't worry about the above.
 It will still take longer to process, but it is only a matter of a couple of seconds.
 It becomes significantly noticeable when you have more than 100 records.)

 Blank fields: You have a choice about where to delete blank fields.
 If you do not delete blank fields keep in mind that any fields that do remain will be 'called' the same thing.
 This works great when the remaining field is, let's say, a court date that will be the same for all records.
 Just scan the resulting mail-merged result, put in the date and all [Court Date] variables will be replaced with the same value.
 If you need different values for any of the remaining fields, perhaps mail merge was not the correct technique.